CDAGaming/CraftPresence-Wow-Edition/README.md

 *   Some versions of CraftPresence for Minecraft 1.13.x require the [Rift ModLoader](https://www.curseforge.com/minecraft/mc-mods/rift)

 ## Features
-In addition to having the Ability to Change your Discord Status from "Playing Minecraft", This Mod offers plenty of Customization Options to specify entirely how others see you play.
+In addition to having the ability to change your discord status from "Playing Minecraft", This mod offers plenty of customization options to specify entirely how others see you play.
-From Having Your Current Biome Show Up, To which Dimension you in, as well as which server you're in, The Customization Possibilities are limitless, with the only real limit being how creative you customize your display.
+From having your current biome show up, to which dimension your in, as well as which server you're in, and more.
+The customization possibilities are limitless, with the only real limit being how creative you customize your display.

 ### Launcher and Pack Integration Support
 CraftPresence will detect whether your Launch Directory contains: